kchu25/kchu25.github.io/blog/logdet_zygote.md

 @def title = "Differentiate the log-determinant of a matrix on GPU using Zygote.jl"
 @def published = "19 May 2023"
-@def tags = ["machine-learning", "automatic-differentiation", "julia"]
+@def tags = ["machine-learning", "automatic-differentiation", "julia", "linear-algebra"]

 ## Differentiate the log-determinant of a matrix on GPU using Zygote.jl